 When I joined as CIO, I wanted to work from my smartphone, but our previous technology, Lotus Notes, wasn’t mobile friendly.
 I also saw an opportunity to encourage collaboration and boost employee productivity.
 I needed a solution that would bring us into the future.
-The choice was simple: Google Apps could do all of that.
+The choice was simple: G Suite could do all of that.

-We didn’t need to do a trial because we understood the value of Google Apps and how it would help us.
+We didn’t need to do a trial because we understood the value of G Suite and how it would help us.

-Migrating to Google Apps was easy and quick.
+Migrating to G Suite was easy and quick.
 In the past this type of migration would take six to eight months, but working with the Google team it took us 45 days for the whole migration.

 Since it’s easy to use, we didn’t need to train employees how to use it.
-Today, all our employees use Gmail and Google Apps.
+Today, all our employees use Gmail and G Suite.

 Q: How do you foster innovation in your IT team?